Skip to main content

 Portage County, WisconsinMesotrophic

-Spring Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
+Spring Lake carries a solid B grade — strong on most parameters, with measurements that hold up well across the summer season.
 Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.

 An invasive species record — Banded Mystery Snail — has been logged at Spring Lake; Wisconsin DNR maintains the official infested-waters list.
 Bass fishing is part of the appeal: the species list runs to 3, anchored by largemouth and/or smallmouth bass.
 Public access is available — the lake is on the Wisconsin DNR public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.